grange85/ahfow-www/_posts/2024-10-23-happy-35th-birthday-to-galaxie-500-s-on-fire.md

 {% ahfowimage "https://media.fullofwishes.co.uk/01-galaxie_500/pictures/onfire-insert-g500-scan.jpg" "THEN there was The Great Chigao Fire.
 I was there..." %}

-For On Fire's 30th birthday I produced an slbum/fanzine, it has long since sold out but you can [doenload a copy of the booklet here](/2024/07/22/my-record-collection-155-on-fire-30/) and [listen to / buy the album on Bandcamp](https://aheadfullofwishes.bandcamp.com/album/on-fire-30).
+For On Fire's 30th birthday I produced an slbum/fanzine, it has long since sold out but you can [download a copy of the booklet here](/2024/07/22/my-record-collection-155-on-fire-30/) and [listen to / buy the album on Bandcamp](https://aheadfullofwishes.bandcamp.com/album/on-fire-30).

 For On Fire's 25th birthday I posted a [birthday tribute post](/2014/10/23/happy-25th-birthday-galaxie-500s-on-fire/) ~ like this but with different words and pics.